-Though Microsoft is yet to confirm any of the rumors surrounding Playground Games, it’s looking increasingly likely that we’ll eventually see the release of Fable 4.
+Though Microsoft confirmed on stage that it has acquired the studio Playground Games, the company made no mention of or allusion to such a game.
 In light of that, we’ve put together this page containing everything you need to know about the latest news and rumors.

 Cut to the chase